-There may be discrepancies between the terminology and these linguists must be familiar with the accepted ways of rendering them in the target language.
-This type of work is not straightforward translation and could even be described as a type of localization because the text has to be adapted to fit the new legal system and regulations.
+There may be discrepancies between the terminology, and these linguists must be familiar with the accepted ways of rendering them in the target language.
+This type of work is not a straightforward translation and could even be described as a type of localization because the text has to be adapted to fit the new legal system and regulations.

 The presence of visuals

 There are many forms of translation that include images that the translator must take into account, such as children’s books, instruction manuals, and brochures.
-The presence of visuals can sometimes be helpful for a translator’s understanding of the source text, but it also acts as a restriction as the translator must ensure that there are no inconsistencies between the images and the target text.
+The presence of visuals can sometimes be helpful for a translator’s understanding of the source text, but it also acts as a restriction, as the translator must ensure that there are no inconsistencies between the images and the target text.

 Patent documentation often includes visuals such as illustrations, sketches, and diagrams, which adds another complication to the task of translation.
 These images also regularly include notations such as measurements, acronyms, and symbols which translators need to understand and find exact equivalents for in the target language.
 If no equivalent exists, they must find a suitable solution that doesn’t impact the document’s meaning.